Skip to main content

 • live in a care home for older adults

-For more information on COVID vaccination visit this NHS webpage.
+For more information on COVID vaccination visit the NHS website.

 Pneumococcal (PCV) vaccine